 - “Are language models rational?
 The case of coherence norms and belief revision” by Thomas Hofweber, Peter Hase, Elias Stengel-Eskin, Mohit Bansal, arXiv preprint. arXiv:2406.03442

-- “Fundamental Problems With Model Editing: How Should Rational Belief Revision Work in LLMs?” by Peter Hase, Thomas Hofweber, Xiang Zhou, Elias Stengel-Eskin, Mohit Bansal. arXiv preprint. arXiv:2406.19354
+- “Fundamental Problems With Model Editing: How Should Rational Belief Revision Work in LLMs?” by Peter Hase, Thomas Hofweber, Xiang Zhou, Elias Stengel-Eskin, Mohit Bansal. arXiv preprint. arXiv:2406.19354 Forthcoming in Transactions on Machine Learning Research (TMLR)

 - “Machine Learning in Healthcare: Ethical considerations tied to privacy, interpretability, and bias” (with Rebecca Walker) North Carolina Journal of Medicine.
 Vol. 85, issue 4, July 2024.